Ceridan/github-reactions-extension/README.md

 # GitHub Reactions

-GitHub Reactions is a Google Chrome extension that allows you to extract reactions from issues to better understand the most popular issues.
+GitHub Reactions is a Google Chrome extension that allows you to extract reactions from issues to better understand which issues are the most popular.

 Currently, it shows thumbs up (+1) and thumbs down (-1) votes directly in the list of issues.
 You may sort issues by one of these reactions and choose which issue is the most important for your users.